TomConlin/Semantic_Exchange_Format/README.md

-Short of a world changing breakthrough in Mathematics (see: [P versus NP problem](https://en.wikipedia.org/wiki/P_versus_NP_problem)) we need to limit the structure and content of our graph representations to ensure that valid, simplifying, assumptions may be made by our algorithms if they are to scale.
+Short of a world changing breakthrough in Mathematics (see: [P versus NP problem](https://en.wikipedia.org/wiki/P_versus_NP_problem)) we need to limit the structure and content of our graph representations to ensure that valid, simplifying, assumptions may be made by our algorithms if they are to scale along with genomic sequence data.

-The Computer Science background links included in this document are here to convey the magnitude of the issue and necessity of these proposed constraints.
+The Computer Science background links included in this document are here to convey the magnitude of the issue and necessity of the proposed constraints.
-However, one need not closely follow the math and jargon to appreciate that neither seventy years of brilliant minds nor a million dollar prizes have produced solutions to the fundamental problem, which lends weight to the importance of
+However, one need not closely follow the math and jargon to appreciate that neither seventy years of brilliant minds nor million dollar prizes have produced solutions to the fundamental problem, which lends weight to the importance of
 __an exchange format that guarantees shortcuts are possible__.

-The genotype landscape is rich in tools which may be combined in a myriad of ways that consume and produce a few well defined standard formats: FASTA, FASTQ, VCF etc.
+The genotype landscape is rich in tools which may be combined in a myriad of ways, each consume and produce a few well defined standard formats: FASTA, FASTQ, VCF etc.

 Before the phenotype tool landscape can become as rich, well defined standard interchange formats which limit computational complexity are necessary.

 --------------------------------------------------------------
-## On Graph Structure

-Any solution to the above problem will address the points below.
+## Metadata Policy

+Intertwined with structural/mathematical issues are important considerations which require accommodation in practice.

+Metadata issues surounding history, responsibility, permissions etc. may vary between non-existant in the case of student experimenting and critical in a reputable clinical repository.

-Phenotype information exchanges have different use cases which have conflicting requirements.
-These include
+Information exchanges have different use cases which have conflicting requirements.
+These may (or may not) include:

  - mutability (merge, split, change)